google/WebFundamentals/src/content/en/tools/chrome-devtools/index.md

 ## Discover DevTools {: #discover-devtools }

-The DevTools UI can be a little overwhelming... there's so many tabs!
+The DevTools UI can be a little overwhelming... there are so many tabs!
 But, if you take some time to get familiar with each tab to understand what's possible, you may discover that DevTools can seriously boost your productivity.